Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves: Abstract

 \section{Abstract}

 The present work considers systems whose dynamics are governed by the nonlinear interactions among groups of 6 nonlinear waves, such as those described by the unforced quintic nonlinear Schr\"odinger equation.
 Specific parameter regimes in which ensemble-averaged dynamics of such systems with finite size are accurately described by a wave kinetic equation, as used in wave turbulence theory, are theoretically predicted.
 In addition, the underlying reasons that the wave kinetic equation may be a poor predictor of wave dynamics outside these regimes are also discussed.
-These theoretical predictions are directly verified by comparing ensemble averages of solutions to the dynamical equation to solutions of the wave kinetic equation.
+These theoretical predictions are directly verified by comparing ensemble averages of solutions to the dynamical equation with corresponding solutions of the wave kinetic equation.

 The dynamics of large-scale nonlinear systems tend to be so complex that information gleaned from individual trajectories is insufficient to characterize the intrinsic properties of the system.
-Often such properties are best revealed through statistical measures from large ensembles of trajectories over long time intervals.
-For particle, plasma, and wave systems, both in and out of equilibrium, kinetic equations have proven to be a powerful theoretical tool for statistical ensemble descriptions \cite{Boltzmann1,Boltzmann2,Nordheim1928,Peierls1929,Vlasov38,Landau46,Hasselmann1962,BS65,Zakharov1967,BN69}.
+Often such properties are best revealed through statistical measures from ensembles of trajectories over long times.
+For particle, plasma, and wave systems, both in and out of equilibrium, kinetic equations have proven to be powerful theoretical tools for ensemble descriptions \cite{Boltzmann1,Boltzmann2,Nordheim1928,Peierls1929,Vlasov38,Landau46,Hasselmann1962,BS65,Zakharov1967,BN69}.